Pacific Union College’s Paramedic to RN Program Provides New Pathway for Students

 Share this

-Debra Wallace, who has directed the LVN/Med-Tech program for 28 years and now oversees the EMT-P pathway, reflects on the program with pride: “I truly love this program and the students in it.
+Debra Wallace, who has directed the LVN/Med-Tech program for 28 years and now oversees the EMT-P pathway, reflects on the program with pride, “I truly love this program and the students in it.
 They bring a depth of experience, strong focus, and an incredible level of commitment as they balance work, family, and school.
 It is inspiring to watch their growth as they transition into professional nursing roles.”
 She adds, “These students are highly motivated and bring a unique perspective to patient care.
 They understand urgency, critical thinking, and teamwork at a high level, and it is rewarding to help them expand those skills within the nursing profession.”

 To date, the Napa campus has graduated two cohorts of EMT-P to RN students, both achieving a 100% first-time pass rate on the NCLEX-RN.
 A third cohort is expected to graduate in June 2026.
-Due to increasing interest—largely driven by word of mouth—there is growing consideration for expanding this opportunity to additional PUC campuses.
+The success of this program has made a meaningful impact: expanding access to nursing education, supporting career advancement for paramedics, and, ultimately, strengthening the healthcare workforce across the region.

 Latest News

-By Ally Romanes on March 24, 2026
+By Ally Romanes on May 18, 2026